Argentina opposition candidate Fernandez meets with mining companies: sources

 A spokesperson for Fernandez said he did not have information about the meeting.

-Representatives from companies including Glencore Plc (GLEN.L), Antofagasta Minerals (ANTO.L), Posco (005490.KS) and Galaxy Lithium America, attended the meeting, the sources said.
+Representatives from companies including Glencore Plc (GLEN.L), Antofalla Minerals, Posco (005490.KS) and Galaxy Lithium America, attended the meeting, the sources said.
 Some provincial government officials were also present.

 The mining companies opened the meeting, attended by between 30 and 40 people in a hotel in downtown Buenos Aires, with remarks directed to Fernandez, asking for continuity in the sector, ease in importing equipment and taking money out of the country, the source said.